FAQ

 • There is venue layout information on the ST GEORGE’S website here.

-• Wheelchair drop-off & Parking advice
+• Drop-off & Parking advice

 • At St George’s Hall there is a drop off bay, directly in front of the Box Office (festival entrance) on Bridge Street.